 Leia T. Ward.
 Image courtesy of Leia T. Ward.

-“I believe your home should be your refuge - a calm space that greets you with a hug when you arrive home.
-[Recently],I have seen many platforms feature Black designers that have not in the past.
-We are sourcing from Black owned businesses both local and on the west coast, and we support Black artisans and include their work in our projects as well as share stories on social media.
+“I believe your home should be your refuge—a calm space that greets you with a hug when you arrive home.
+[Recently], I have seen many platforms feature Black designers that have not in the past.
+We are sourcing from Black-owned businesses locally and on the West Coast.
+We support Black artisans, include their work in our projects and share their stories on social media.

 Design by Leia T. Ward.
 Image: courtesy of LTW Design

-Her advice for up and coming Black designers:
+Her advice for up-and-coming Black designers: